Escobedo v. Illinois: Decision

 Escobedo appealed to the Illinois Supreme Court, which initially held the confession inadmissible and reversed the conviction.
 Illinois petitioned for rehearing, and the court then affirmed the conviction.
 Escobedo appealed to the US Supreme Court, which overturned the conviction in a 5–4 decision.
 The majority opinion was written by Justice Arthur Goldberg.
 The ACLU had argued before the Court as amicus curiae in favor of Escobedo.

 Later developments

 This holding was later implicitly overruled by Miranda v.
-Arizona in 1966, and the Supreme Court held that pre-indictment interrogations violate the Fifth Amendment, not the Sixth Amendment.
-As Escobedo was questioned during a custodial interrogation, the result for the appellant would have been the same.
+Arizona in 1966, where the Supreme Court held that pre-indictment interrogations violate the Fifth Amendment, not the Sixth Amendment.
+As Escobedo was questioned during a custodial interrogation, the result for him would have been the same.

-In the years following the 1964 decision by the Supreme Court of the United States, Escobedo received 12 felony convictions, including federal charges of selling.
+In the years following the decision, Escobedo received 12 felony convictions, including federal charges of selling drugs.
 He was also convicted of taking indecent liberties with children.
-While free on an appeal bond with respect to those charges, Escobedo pleaded guilty to attempted murder, and he was sentenced to 11 years in prison.
+While free on an appeal bond with respect to those charges, Escobedo pleaded guilty to attempted murder and was sentenced to 11 years in prison.